eric-hermosis/learning-dynamics/appendix.md

 \left(\frac{\partial H}{\partial \beta} \right)_{\mathbf{X}} + \sum_{j} \left(\frac{\partial H}{\partial X_{j}} \right)_{\beta, X_{i \neq j}} \left(\frac{\partial X_{j}}{\partial \beta} \right)_{\mathbf{Y}}
 $$

 The subscripts indicate which parameters are considered constant.
 This notation is common in thermodynamics and was omitted from the formalism, as we specified at each step the symplectic form upon which we are working.

-Let us now consider how to find the partial derivative of the momentum with respect to the parameter $\beta$.
+Let's now consider how to find the partial derivative of the momentum with respect to the parameter $\beta$.
 From the coupling relation:

 $$
 X_{i}  = \frac{Y_{i}}{\beta} \Rightarrow \frac{\partial X_{i}}{\partial \beta} = -\frac{1}{\beta^2} Y_{i} = -\frac{1}{\beta} X_{i}